PayPal

 token

-This event is fired when the customer has completed the PayPal checkout flow.
+This event is emitted when the customer has completed the PayPal checkout flow.
 Recurly has received the payment details, and generated this token to be used in our API.

 Payload